apetri/IG_Pipeline/README.md

 _1.3) Run Gadget for gravitational evolution_

 If you got to this step, it means now you have generated the initial conditions, and you are ready to evolve them with Gadget and generate a series of 3D snapshots which will be taken during the nonlinear evolution of the dark matter particles.
-Before even building the Gadget executable, you will need to create a text file in the repository top directory, called "outputs\_xxx-series.txt", with a list of numbers that will represent the time instants at which the snapshots will be taken (an example outputs\_mQ3-series.txt) is already provided.
+Before even building the Gadget executable, you will need to create a text file in the repository top directory, called "outputs\_xxx-series.txt", with a list of numbers that will represent the time instants at which the snapshots will be taken (an example called "outputs\_mQ3-series.txt" is already provided).
 Now it's time to build the Gadget executable, just go in the Gadget2 directory and run

 make -f Makefile\_q